mega-robot/3rd-sem-notes/README.md

 # 3rd-sem-notes
-a collection of CY class notes (some might be a little incomplete)
+a collection of my class notes CSE (cyber security) note : some might be a little incomplete